 Designing an effective speed-training program - Part 4

-Patrick Beith continues his series of articles on designing an effective speed training programme by providing an overview of the six fundamental training principles
+Patrick Beith continues his series of articles designing an effective speed training programme by providing an overview of the six fundamental training principles.

-One of the main problems that many coaches and athletes have in training speed is that they are looking at the topic through a very narrow lens.
+One of the main problems that many coaches and athletes have in training speed is looking at the topic through a very narrow lens.
 Maximal speed development is far more than just running some 40s.
-With bio-motor development, every single microcycle should address all 5 bio-motor abilities.
-But where you are in your training plan will determine the degree of emphasis that should be placed there.
+With bio-motor development, every single microcycle should address all five bio-motor abilities.
+But where you are in your training plan will determine the degree of emphasis placed there.
 Everything you do in your training must be done for a reason.
 We live in a universe based on order.
 Everything that happens for a reason that, given enough time, can be specifically identified.
 That is why each element of an effective speed training program must be based on sound scientific and physiological principles.
-There are 6 fundamental training principles that I think should be addressed so far as continuing to build a foundation for understanding how you should approach designing a speed training program.
+There are six fundamental training principles that I think should be addressed so far as building a foundation for understanding how you should approach designing a speed training program.

 Adaptation is the adjustment or enhancement of fitness ('fitness' being a very general term for the sum of the entire training process) that comes from your specific speed training protocols.
 Proper adaptation is the effect of stable changes caused by the training sessions you implement.
-Examples are the reduced resting heart rate seen following an endurance training program and the increase in muscle fibre diameter after a period of strength training (Lamb 1978).
+Examples are the reduced resting heart rate seen following an endurance training program and increased muscle fibre diameter after a period of strength training (Lamb 1978).
 As I said before, everything happens for a reason.
 The effectiveness of your adaptation stems from the effectiveness of your training.
-Keep in mind, however, that rate of adaptation depends on such factors as sex, genetics, biological age, training age, level of fitness and motivation.
-Such factors (called 'bio-variability') must be considered when establishing the goals of your speed training program.
+However, keep in mind that the transformation rate depends on such factors as sex, genetics, biological age, training age, level of fitness, and motivation.
+Such factors (called 'bio-variability') must be considered when establishing your speed training program's goals.

 Overload can be termed as any training stimulus significant enough to elicit an adaptive response.
 For athletes to continue to adapt, the stimulus has to be increased along specific lines.
 The degree of this increased load can be measured by: